 Whilst a difficult area to discuss, it is important that divorce issues are also considered.
 When a couple divorce, they may each move into smaller accommodation and elect to rent out the former matrimonial home.
 Again, the rental profit is taxable and is normally split between both parties, based upon their respective shares in the former matrimonial home.
 A Declaration needs to be made regarding how the profit is shared.

-However, should a rent-paying friend move in with them the situation quickly changes, notwithstanding the fact that the arrangement with the flatmates is an informal one.
-At that point in time, you are advised to get in touch with your accountant.
+Parents may buy a property for a child at university.
+If the child lives in the property rent free, there is no liability to tax.
+However, should a rent-paying friend move in with them the situation quickly changes, even if the arrangement with the flatmate is informal.
+Should this be the case, you are advised to get in touch with your accountant.